obrucheoghene/aws-bootcamp-cruddur-2023/journal/week5.md

+## Implement Dynamodb Stream
+I created a dynamodb table and turned on DynamoDB stream.

+Created a Dynamodb trigger to call to invoke an AWS Lambda function every time an item is changed, and  DynamoDB stream is updated.

-    Utilizing a Global Secondary Index (GSI) with DynamoDB Rapid data modelling and implementation of DynamoDB with DynamoDB Local
+Utilizing a Global Secondary Index (GSI) with DynamoDB
+    Rapid data modelling and implementation of DynamoDB with DynamoDB Local